ramibo/kub-mon-ci/README.md

 ## Purpose
-Demonstrate a deployment of simple flask web app in kubernetes cluster and monitroing it with Promethues and Grafana.
+Demonstrate a deployment of a simple flask web app in kubernetes cluster and monitroing it with Promethues and Grafana.

 ## Steps